MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-insight-cards-flow.md

     > [!div class="mx-imgBorder"]
     > ![Search your solution](media/si-admin-view-flows-search-solution.png "Search your solution")

-## Add actions for cards
+## Add actions to cards

 <!-- add preview note-->

-You can define action that a user can do on a card.
+You can add actions that a user can do on a card.
 To select an action, follow these steps:

 1. In the **Search connectors and actions** box, enter **Sales Insights**.